-Christianity was brought to the country in the second century AD and obtained converts in the towns and among slaves and in addition among Berber ranchers.
-Before the end of the fourth century, the Romanized territories had been Christianized and advances had been made among the Berber tribes, who some of the time convert altogether.
-Unconventional movements additionally grew, generally as types of political challenge.
+Christianity was brought to the country in the second century AD and obtained converts in the towns and among slaves and also among Berber ranchers.
+Before the end of the fourth century, the Romanized territories had been Christianized, and advances had been made among the Berber tribes, who some of the time convert altogether.
+Unconventional movements additionally grew, generally as types of political challenges.
 The region had a considerable Jewish populace too.

 Visigoths, Vandals, and Byzantines (c.
 430 – c.
 700 AD)

 When the Vandals overran the region, it remained part of the Roman Empire until 429 AD.
 It was then quickly vanquished by the Visigoths, before being recouped by the Byzantine Empire.
 Amid, this time, the high mountains that make up the majority of advanced Morocco stayed unsubdued and stayed in the hands of their Berber occupants.